jozu-ai/kitops/README.md

 ### Join KitOps community

 For support, release updates, and general KitOps discussion, please join the [KitOps Discord](https://discord.gg/Tapeh8agYy).
 Follow [KitOps on X](https://twitter.com/Kit_Ops) for daily updates.

+### Roadmap

+We [share our roadmap openly](./ROADMAP.md) so anyone in the community can provide feedback and ideas.
+Let us know what you'd like to see by pinging us on Discord or creating an issue.

+---
+---
+---

 <a href="https://trackgit.com">Trackgit</a>